-A rare Valentine card from 1820, found during a house clearance, has revealed an image of the sweethearts who shared it nearly 200 years ago – and a sad love story.
+A rare antique Valentine card from 1820, found during a house clearance, has revealed an image of the sweethearts who shared it nearly 200 years ago – and a sad love story.

 The Valentine, called a love token or puzzle purse, opens out to show a watercolour painting of a young couple arm-in-arm wearing Regency fashions reminiscent of the Jane Austen era.